mitmath/1806/README.md

 In the next lecture (which will start with the end of this notebook), we will look at calculating inverses more generally (although it turns out that this is something that you should almost never do explicitly, even on a computer!).

 **Further reading:** Textbook sections 2.5, 2.6.
 Strang [lecture 4 video](https://www.youtube.com/watch?v=5hO3MrzPa0A) and [lecture 3 video](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-3-multiplication-and-inverse-matrices/).
+See also "The key reason why A = LU" in section 2.6 of the textbook.

 ## Lecture 4 (Feb 7)